Marcel D'Agneau

 to London, Holmes believes that an agony column

-reference to the White Rabbit and Cheshire Cat, and
+reference to the White Rabbit and Cheshire Cat,

-to manipulate public opinion through the press and
+plotting to manipulate public opinion through the

-through control of certain Members of Parliament,
+press and through control of certain Members of

-including his protégé, Steel.
-At Madame Tussaud's an
+Parliament, including his protégé, Steel.
+At

-attack is made on both the Foreign Secretary and his
+Madame Tussaud's an attack is made on both the

-wax effigy.
-Each incident is accompanied by a
+incident is accompanied by a Carrollian quote.

 Moxton

-little help from Winston Churchill.
+Guy Fawkes plot, with a little help from Winston

 |